How to search for the story in market research survey data

 Geoff Lowe participates in a Webinar with Ray Poynter from NewMR and shows how easy it can be to search for stories in the data, and even dig a little deeper when you have the right tools.

 For the presentation, we used a case study format that dove into data from the second wave of NewMR’s survey of insights and research professionals, which sought to take the pulse of the market research industry as a whole.
-The data for the survey was collected and then loaded into Infotools' Harmoni platform to automate the data analysis and easily visualize the stories.
+The survey data was collected and then loaded into Infotools' Harmoni platform to automate the data analysis and easily visualize the stories.

-After a quick overview of the audience that was surveyed, some of the specific questions that were asked and how quality responses were determined, Ray explores some of the results.
+After a quick overview of the surveyed audience, some of the specific questions that were asked, and how quality responses were determined, Ray explores some of the results.
 He says that data sets continue to grow exponentially in most research studies.
 “There is no time available to look at every possible option.
 It’s really inefficient.
-You need to learn to seek the useful things and you do that by using the business question as your lens.
+You need to learn to seek the useful things, and you do that by using the business question as your lens.
 Look for the main story.”
 Ray shows a bit of data exploration using SPSS files, and then Geoff shows how Harmoni can help researchers find the story more efficiently.

-Geoff took Webinar attendees through two initial examples inside the Harmoni platform: a close look at responses from New Zealand and then an examination of what is making us better or worse off as research professionals surrounding the pandemic.
-For example, by simply using a filter for “happiness” Geoff is able to see levels for each country, for each wave of the study.
+Geoff took Webinar attendees through two initial examples inside the Harmoni platform: a close look at New Zealand responses and then an examination of what is making us better or worse off as research professionals surrounding the pandemic.
+For example, by simply using a filter for “happiness,” Geoff can see each country's levels for each wave of the study.
 With just a click, Geoff showed how researchers using the platform could instantly see any significant differences in the data that might help tell a story.

-This is just one of the ways that Geoff uses to illustrate how Harmoni is purpose-built for market researchers to efficiently find stories in survey data.
-Using a case study that is extremely relevant to our times, this recent Webinar highlights the importance of finding technology to help us understand what the data is telling us, quickly and effectively.
+This is just one of the ways Geoff illustrates how Harmoni is purpose-built for market researchers to find stories in survey data efficiently.
+Using a case study that is extremely relevant to our times, this recent Webinar highlights the importance of finding technology to understand what the data is telling us quickly and effectively.